 Following the retirement of Rev. Powell, Sr., his son Rev. Adam Clayton Powell, Jr. assumed leadership of the church and their community service activities in Harlem.
 During Rev. Powell, Jr.’s years as pastor, church membership burgeoned to nearly 14,000.
 The church continued to provide for the needy during the Great Depression era and extended its religious and social programs to include international outreach.

-Reverend Adam Clayton Powell, Jr. brought national celebrity to Abyssinian after his election to Congress (1944-1970) where he was the first to represent Harlem, the 22nd District of New York.
-Rev. Powell, Jr. continued his duties as pastor while serving as an outspoken proponent of laws promoting equal rights during his 14-year tenure in Congress.
-Under Powell, Abyssinian also organized/ participated in civil rights activism to highlight discrimination in jobs and housing.
-In 1965 Reverend Dr. Martin Luther King, Jr. was the invited guest speaker for Abyssinian’s 157th church anniversary.
+Reverend Adam Clayton Powell, Jr. brought national celebrity to Abyssinian after his election to Congress in 1944.
+He was the first to represent Harlem, the 22nd District of New York.
+Rev. Powell, Jr. continued his duties as pastor while serving as an outspoken proponent of laws promoting equal rights during his twelve-term tenure in Congress.
+Under Powell, Abyssinian also organized and participated in civil rights activism to highlight discrimination in jobs and housing.
+In 1965, Reverend Dr. Martin Luther King, Jr. was the invited guest speaker for Abyssinian’s 157th church anniversary.

 Abyssinian founded and operates the Thurgood Marshall Academy for Learning and Social Change (1993) and the Thurgood Marshall Academy Lower School (2004).
-In 2007 Rev. Butts led a church delegation to Addis Ababa, Ethiopia, capitol of ancient Abyssinia, to honor the memory of the church’s founders.
-In 2009 the church established The Abyssinian (Aby) fund to partner with Ethiopian coffee growers in reducing poverty within Ethiopian farming communities.
+In 2007, Rev. Butts led a church delegation to Addis Ababa, Ethiopia, to honor the memory of the church’s founders.
+In 2009, the church established The Abyssinian (Aby) fund to partner with Ethiopian coffee growers in reducing poverty within Ethiopian farming communities.